0xSickb0y/windcorp/README.md

 ![Pasted image 20240814004521](https://github.com/user-attachments/assets/d6efbb4b-5d04-4ac7-a0b2-3f3510d72255)

-After receiving the ICMP packets and confirming that command execution was working correctly, I proceeded to escalate my privileges by executing our stager.
+After receiving the ICMP packets and confirming that command execution was working correctly, I proceeded to escalate my privileges by executing the stager.

-This step involves leveraging the permissions associated with the service, which granted me a reverse shell with the same privileges as the service owner.
+This step involved leveraging the permissions associated with the service, which granted me a reverse shell with the same privileges as the service owner.

 ![Pasted image 20240814004555](https://github.com/user-attachments/assets/0249e708-a4ee-4c5f-9f03-dca64522d0ff)

 ### Goal Execution Set

 After executing the payload, I obtained a reverse shell as  `set\one`, who was a member of several privileged groups.
-This elevated access allowed me to further escalate my privileges, enabling me to gain a shell as `Administrator` and secure RDP access to the system.
+This elevated access allowed me to further escalate my privileges, granting me a shell as `Administrator` and RDP access to the system.

 ![Pasted image 20240814005951](https://github.com/user-attachments/assets/679145b6-df63-49a2-bb88-1d3cb0d4a4ad)